Shannyn Sossamon: 2006–08: Wristcutters and Moonlight

 Sossamon signed on as a series regular on CBS' vampire drama Moonlight, to play the character of Coraline Duvall.
 The series began airing on September 28, 2007, and was watched by 8.54 million viewers, finishing first among total viewers and adults 18–49 for its night.
 CBS ordered a 16-episode first season, but over the season, viewership decreased to around 7.5 million viewers.
 The series had a very large fan base, but despite fans' efforts, CBS canceled the series after the first season.

 Sossamon starred as Beth Raymond in One Missed Call, a remake of Takashi Miike's 2003 Japanese horror film of the same name.
 It revolved around a group of college students who start receiving voice-mails from their future selves which include the date and time of their deaths.
-The movie had its U.S. premiere on January 4, 2008, and fared "decently" on its opening weekend, with an estimated US$13.5 million in sales, as noted by Box Office Mojo.
-It went on to gross US$45 million in theaters, on a production budget of US$20 million.
+The movie had its U.S. premiere on January 4, 2008, and fared "decently" on its opening weekend, with an estimated US$13.5 million in sales.
+It grossed US$45 million in theaters, on a production budget of US$20 million.
 Reception towards the film was heavily negative, with critics describing it as one of the "weakest" J-horror remakes to be released.
 Georgia Straight writer Steve Newton felt that Sossamon tried "desperately to bring some substance to her role", but the "preposterous script" made it a "lost cause".
 Despite the critical reaction, the actress was nominated for the "Choice Film Actress – Horror" Award at the 2008 Teen Choice Awards.